SCIInstitute/ImageVis3D/StandaloneTuvok/readme.txt

 Compiling the Tuvok without ImageVis3D demo:

-1) compile Tuvok with the TUVOK_NO_QT macro in StdTuvokDefines.h enabled
+1) compile Tuvok with the TUVOK_NO_QT macro in StdTuvokDefines.h enabled making sure you use the same profile (DEBUG vs. RELEASE) as for this project
 2) copy the library to this directory
 3) copy the Tuvok Shaders directory to this directory
 4) Build this Program